• Skip to primary navigation

 FERMENTED SRIRACHA SAUCE

-- Screw on the lid and set the jar away from direct sunlight to ferment for at least 1 week.
+• Screw on the lid and set the jar away from direct sunlight to ferment for at least 1 week.
 Ideal temperatures are between 55-75 degrees F. The most active fermentation period is between 1-2 weeks, so be sure to monitor it during this time.
-“Burp” the jars often by unscrewing the lid a bit to let out some of the accumulating gases.
+“Burp” the jars often by unscrewing the lid a bit to let out some of the accumulating gases - watch out for splatter.
 Or, use an airlock or membrane for easier fermenting.
-See our page, “How to Make Fermented Pepper Mash”, for further instruction.
+The peppers must be submerged beneath the water to avoid mold growth.
+If the peppers aren't submerged, they might not ferment properly.

-- Pour the fermented peppers, including some or all of the brine (see notes), into a pot along with the garlic, brown sugar, granulated sugar and vinegar.
-Bring to a quick boil.
-Reduce heat and simmer for 5-10 minutes to reduce a bit and let the flavors meld.
+• Strain the fermented peppers but retain the brine.
+Add the peppers to a large pot along with garlic, brown sugar, granulated sugar and vinegar.
+Add 1 cup of the brine PLUS 1/2-3 cups fresh water, depending on desired thickness (see Notes).
+Bring to a boil.
+Reduce heat and simmer for 5-10 minutes to let the flavors meld.

-- Cool slightly then add to a food processor and process until smooth.
+• Cool slightly then add to a food processor or blender and process until smooth.

-- Strain the mixture to remove the solids.
+• Strain the mixture through a fine mesh strainer to remove the solids, if desired.
 Pour into hot sauce bottles and enjoy.

 SRIRACHA SAUCE WITH FRESH PEPPERS